qubalee/qubalee.github.io/_posts/2025-05-27-data-repository-platforms.md

 ## Cite this post
 If you found this post helpful, please consider citing it:
 >Alqubalee, A. (2025, May 27).
-Management of Geological Data: Local and Cloud-Based. https://qubalee.github.io/posts/2025/05/data-repository-platforms/
+Management of Geological Data: Local and Cloud-Based.
+ALQUBALEE Notes. https://qubalee.github.io/posts/2025/05/data-repository-platforms/
 {: .prompt-info }

 # Refereces